awesomemotive/wp-simple-pay-lite/readme.txt

 = Stripe Payment Forms v4.4.7.1 - July 12, 2022 =

 * Fix: Only enqueue button block scripts in the block editor.

-= Stripe Payment Forms v4.4.7 - July 6, 2022 =

-* New: Add support for launching off-site Stripe Checkout forms with the core block editor button block.
-* New: Stripe Checkout - add support for adjustable quantities.
-* New: Update styling for payment form previews.
-* New: Update form builder UI and organization.
-* New: Improve System Report by utilizing Site Health.
-* Fix: Ensure dashboard widget does not cause a JavaScript error in some instances.
-* Fix: Ensure UI elements that cannot be used are not shown.
-* Fix: Ensure more compatibility with MySQL indexes.
-* Fix: Update Stripe API PHP library to `8.5.0`.